pingcap/docs/tidb-cloud/tidb-cloud-partners.md

 ### Manage daily tasks for AWS CPPO customers

-As an AWS CPPO partner, there are two methods for you to manage your daily management tasks:
+As an AWS CPPO partner, you have two ways to manage your daily management tasks:

 - [TiDB Cloud Partner console](https://partner-console.tidbcloud.com)
 - Partner Management API.
 You can find the open API documentation on the **Support** page of the TiDB Cloud Partner console.